TumCucTom/georgia-AI/README.md

   - Probably as a product of those being the underlying words for first guesses for most people, so makes up a large portion of the underlying patterns in the data.
 - It also struggles differentiating between word endings where people tend to take a lot of guess with the same ending ‘ly’ ’ch’ ‘ck’ ‘dy' etc.
 ## Input and Output
-The inputs for the Wordle AI have evolved a lot over time.
-Initially, the model only took in a single guess.
-But as I worked on improving it, I started feeding it up to 10 guesses.
-This allowed the AI to take a broader look at the possible solutions and make more informed decisions.
-With this extra data, the model can better track which letters are likely in the word, where they might go, and which ones are definitely not in the solution.

 Before using one variable for whether each letter of each guess is each colour, I use one variable for each letter of every guess only, with 0 representing black or white, 1 representing yellow and 2 representing green.
 This produced around 17% accuracy.

 The output of the Wordle AI is a probability distribution over all 5-letter words, and it's one-hot encoded to make it easier to work with.
 Instead of directly outputting a list of 5757 possible words, the model represents the probability of each word using a vector, where each element corresponds to a word in the list.
 This one-hot encoding allows for a more compact and efficient way of handling the output, making it quicker to compute and easier to integrate with the model’s decision-making process.